TrackPoint, trackpad & UltraNav keyboards

 Part numbersWiki page

 The IBM Modular ANPOS II Keyboard (aka, MANPOS) is the direct successor to the IBM PS/2 ANPOS Keyboard with Integrated Pointing Device seen before (hence the "II" in its original name) and is a member of the Model M extended family of buckling sleeve keyboards and a part of its Modular POS (MPOS) series.
 It was introduced in 2008 alongside the IBM MCANPOS Keyboard and is a distant relative of the IBM Model M9 RANPOS Keyboard.
 Compared to its predecessor, it's been redesigned to have its core POS-related features removable and thus can be replaced as needed or filled in with hollow blanking modules.
 It's able to accept both PS/2 and USB cables, can be reprogrammed (via USB cable only) and can accept a Touch Pad/Pointer module to give it UltraNav-like functionality.
 The pointing stick on the module is based on TrackPoint IV (sometimes branded as "Varatouch") and typically uses IBM Retail's signature desaturated blue nub cap.
-It has 116 (US English) or 117 (rest of world) keys like its predecessor albeit slightly rearranged and was available in pearl white or iron grey case colours.
+It has 116 (US English) or 117 (rest of world) keys like its predecessor albeit slightly rearranged and was available in pearl white or iron grey cover set colours.
 After Toshiba TEC bought IBM Retail Store Solutions in 2012, the then-new Toshiba Global Commerce Solutions continued producing MANPOS under their own brand with much the same design and remains in production as of Q4 2022 although the pearl white version seems to have been discontinued.
 Due to the fact the Touch Pad/Pointer module is removable, many MANPOS keyboards may lack any pointing device when sold but the module can be bought separately.

 Specific examples